 National Policy Addressing Climate Change:

-- Following the commitment, some actions have been conducted:
+- Following the commitment, some actions have been taken:

 - Establishing Demonstration Activities in several provinces, followed by establishment of REDD+ Working Groups, involving local people

-- Issuing Ministry of Forestry Regulation No. P. 30/2009, concerning mechanism of emission reduction from deforestation and forest degradation
+- Issuing Ministry of Forestry Regulation No. P. 30/2009, concerning mechanism of reduction from deforestation and forest degradation;

 - Issuing Ministry of Forestry Decree No. SK 323/2011 concerning determination of indicative map for delaying of issuance of new permits, utilization of forest area and forest land use change